KimmoKAhola/The-IoT-Temperature-Observer/README.md

 ## Ubidots Dashboard
 [Public Dashboard](https://stem.ubidots.com/app/dashboards/public/dashboard/QiS5cV6BLo26QOs3kU8ZUUYNLR0JPOHqLFPNH-FtdNE)
+## Swagger API
+This is an endpoint to fetch my saved sensor data.
+Use the GUI to click on the topmost option, /PlantData/Temperature, and click on execute to view the data.
+Note that some of the options are protected.
 [API](https://plantobserverapi.azurewebsites.net/swagger/index.html)

+You can also view this to get the JSON data directly [JSON](https://plantobserverapi.azurewebsites.net/PlantData/Temperature)

 ## Azure SQL server
 Why azure?
 I study .net and it is very integrated with that tech stack.
-Also possible to use the service for free for up to 12 months (a certain amount of credit is provided) if you apply for it with school email.
+Also possible to use the service for free for up to 12 months if you apply for it with school email.
 [Azure](https://azure.microsoft.com/sv-se)

 # Try it!